 Choosing the right lightweight vacuum also means considering its maneuverability.
 You want to find a vacuum that gives you plenty of reach for accessing space-restricted areas, like under furniture or in corners.
 Lightweight stick vacuums are known for being nimble and flexible enough to clean tight spots.
 Features that can improve maneuverability on any lightweight vacuum include a flexible hose, a wand that reaches nearly to the floor, or a lift-away handheld vacuum for above-floor cleaning.
 In addition, some models glide across the floor since they're self-propelled.
 This can help reduce strain from pushing and pulling a vacuum.

-Underscoring why maneuverability is so important, Jacobs points out that forceful exertion while using a vacuum cleaner can cause you to over-extend the body, particularly the spine.
-Swivel steering is another great attribute, but make sure you're rotating the vacuum and not your body to avoid injury, according to Jacobs.
+Underscoring why maneuverability is so important, Dr. Jacobs points out that forceful exertion while using a vacuum cleaner can cause you to over-extend the body, too, particularly the spine.
+Swivel steering is another great attribute, but make sure you're rotating the vacuum and not your body to avoid injury, she says.

 Attachments add versatility to your lightweight vacuum without drastically increasing the weight.
 Some of the most common (and helpful) attachments include upholstery brushes, crevice tools, extension wands, and motorized pet brushes.
 These tools can make your vacuum more effective at specific cleaning tasks.
 Keep in mind that some vacuums offer onboard attachment storage while others don't.